jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-09-19-hello-data-science.md

 I found that General Assembly had a part-time Data Science course and I thought, "I should just jump in and find out for myself!"
 That was 6 months ago in March 2016, and I took the course in New York because Singapore didn't have the course yet.

 ## Fast forward 6 months
 I got through the part-time course and I enjoyed it immensely.
 I learned a lot, but I wanted more.
-Since I was taking a break from work and had time on my hands, I figured I would take the Data Science Immersive to gain a more in depth view and knowledge of the field (hopefully).
+Since I was taking a break from work and had time on my hands, I figured I would take the Data Science Immersive to gain a more in-depth view and knowledge of the field (hopefully).

 This blog was born out of the project requirements of the Immersive, but I hope to keep it running and I hope to post more than just my projects from the Immersive.